-Choose the SBC that’s Right for Your Business
+Choose the Sangoma SBC that’s Right for Your Business

-A Sangoma SBC protects both your data and voice network and is designed to handle every aspect of phone calls that travel over the internet (or voice-over-ip phone calls).
+A Sangoma SBC protects your voice network and is designed to handle every aspect of phone calls that travel over the internet (or voice-over-ip phone calls).

 Whether you are an SMB (Small-to-Medium Business) or Large Enterprise, our line of Session Border Controllers are tailored to your needs.
 From 5-4,000 sessions, our on-premise appliances feature an intuitive webgui for full routing and security configuration, monitoring, security and debugging, along with on-board transcoding for guaranteed interoperability with ITSPs and PBXs.

 Protect your network from DDOS attacks, Toll Fraud, and all other VoiP threats with a Sangoma SBC.